Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V: The Average Number of -Periodic Points of any Polynomial Map and

-\end{cor} \begin{proof} By applying a similar argument as in the Proof of Cor.
-4.3 in \cite{BK11}, we then obtain the limits as desired. \end{proof} \begin{rem} As before, we note that from arithmetic statistics to arithmetic dynamics, Corollary \ref{4.3} shows that any polynomial map $\varphi_{(p-1)^{\ell},c}$ iterated on $\mathcal{O}_{K} / p \mathcal{O}_{K}$ has on average one or two or no $2$-periodic orbits as $c\to \infty$; a somewhat interesting averaging phenomenon coinciding precisely with an averaging phenomenon remarked in [\cite{BK2}, Rem.
-4.4] on the average number of distinct fixed orbits of any $\varphi_{(p-1)^{\ell},c}$ iterated on $\mathcal{O}_{K} / p \mathcal{O}_{K}$. \end{rem}
+By applying a similar argument as in the Proof of Corollary \ref{c4.1}, we then obtain the limits as desired. \end{proof} \begin{rem} As before, we also note that from arithmetic statistics to arithmetic dynamics, Corollary \ref{4.3} shows that any $\varphi_{(p-1)^{\ell},c}$ iterated on $\mathcal{O}_{K} / p \mathcal{O}_{K}$ has on average one or two or no $m$-periodic orbits as $c\to \infty$; a somewhat interesting averaging phenomenon coinciding precisely with an averaging phenomenon remarked in [\cite{BK2}, Remark 4.4] on the average number of distinct fixed integral orbits of every $\varphi_{(p-1)^{\ell},c}$ iterated on $\mathcal{O}_{K} / p \mathcal{O}_{K}$. \end{rem}

-\section{On the Density of Integer Polynomials $\varphi_{p^{\ell},c}(x)\in \mathcal{O}_{K}[x]$ with the Number $N_{c}^{(2)}(p) = p$}
+\section{On the Density of Integer Polynomials $\varphi_{p^{\ell},c}(x)\in \mathcal{O}_{K}[x]$ with the Number $N_{c}^{(m)}(p) = p$}